AST 2 Rockies Course? Grab a Seat.

 Cloud Nine Guides AST CONNECT+

-Cloud Nine Mountain Guides are IFMGA Internationally Certified
+Cloud Nine Mountain Guides are Internationally IFMGA Certified

 Cloud Nine Guides is a Avalanche Canada Licensed Provider of the AST Curriculum